lush9516/Daily-Practice-for-Coding/Data Manipulation Practice/Pandas & Numpy Practice/README.md

-# Python codes for implementing SQL queries

-This is the practice for rewriting SQL queries in Python using packages `pandas` and `numpy`.

-Here is the blog explaining this implementation.
+# Pandas & Numpy practice

+These are my practice on `pandas` and `numpy` packages, which are both very important packages when it comes to data manipulation and data analysis.

 ## Getting Started

 ### Prerequisites

-For this practice, `pandas`, `numpy` and `sqlite3` packages are required.
+For this practice, `pandas`, `numpy` packages are required.

 #### Install packages